Unlocking Gen Z at Work: A Generational Impact Study 2024

 10 tips for improving soft skills

-4. Empathy development: Work on understanding others by acknowledging their emotions, perspectives, and needs.
+4. Develop empathy Work on understanding others by acknowledging their emotions, perspectives, and needs.

-5. Conflict resolution: Develop the ability to navigate and resolve conflicts.
+5. Navigate conflict like a pro Develop the ability to navigate and resolve conflicts.

 A soft skills mini-case study: Can you teach empathy?